-In France, advertising in this sector is governed by the Evin law.
+In France, advertising in this sector is governed by the Evin law and this will soon concern influencers as well.
+If the law is approved by the Senate on May 9, they will no longer be allowed to promote alcoholic beverages.
 In the United States, brands are committed to respecting the Distilled Spirits Council of the United States, the Beer Institute or the Wine Institute.

 All have agreed on the same mechanism: advertising must not encourage people under 18 (21 in the United States) to drink and must also avoid encouraging any dependency.
 The phrase “alcohol abuse is dangerous for your health” must be visible.